hms-dbmi/cscb-template/_tutorial/01_tutorial.md

 1. Upon successful completion of an analysis, click its name from the *__Analyses__* tab within the *__File Browser__*
 ![ViewAnalysisResults](screenshots/ViewAnalysisResults_skitch.png)
 2. To visualize __peak calling__ results, select input files to be displayed as tracks in IGV (e.g. BED, bigWig)
+  - Tip: To download any results file, click the down-pointing arrow icon associated with that file
 3. Launch *__IGV__*
     <div class="tutorial-dataset" markdown="1">
     __Tutorial Data Set:__ search *__chr12:1-35,000,000__* in the IGV search box (top left) to see all the peaks__
     </div>
 ![ChIPseqResults1](screenshots/ChIPseqResults1_skitch.png)
 ![ChIPseqResults2](screenshots/ChIPseqResults2_skitch.png)
-  - Tip: To download any results file, click the down-pointing arrow icon associated with that file

 ## 7. Reviewing Data Provenance
 {:.left}

 1. Display a data set in the *__File Browser__* (see sections __3.
 Viewing a Data Set Summary in the Data Set Browser__ and __4.
 Exploring Data Set Contents in the File Browser__)
-2. Select *__Provenance__* in the *__Display__* drop-down menu located on the right-hand side of the page
+2. Select the *__Provenance__* tab
 3. Review the displayed nodes to track the analysis history of the data set -- each new analysis will add a new node to the provenance graph

 ## 8. Creating and Modifying a Collaboration Group